Skip to Content

 Massey has a dedicated tissue culture facility, real-time PCR instruments, specialised fluorescence microscopes and plate readers, as well as a microscopy centre, offering confocal, and scanning, transmission and epifluorescence microscopy services.

 Genome sequencing services are also readily accessible with both the Massey Sequencing Service and a New Zealand Genome Limited laboratory housed on the university’s Manawatu campus.
-This service center is equipped with ABI3730 and Illumina MiSeq instruments and associated expertise.
+This service centre is equipped with ABI3730 and Illumina MiSeq instruments and associated expertise.
 We house a full suite of protein purification, separation and analysis equipment, including DIGE imaging and access to mass spectrometers.
 There is also an X-ray diffraction laboratory and access to the Australian Synchrotron in Melbourne.

 Massey University’s programme is ranked in the top 250 university biological sciences programmes in the world by Quacquarelli Symonds (QS) rankings.